Sharks win state swim championships

 Idris Muhammad placed second in the 10 and Under Boys 25 backstroke and seventh in the 100 freestyle relay.

 Khalil Morris placed fifth in the 10 and Under Boys 25 freestyle and seventh in the 100 freestyle relay.

-Nasir Harrison, Miles Gibson and Spectacular King placed sixth in the 8 and Under Boys 100 medley relay.
+Nasir Harrison, Miles Gibbs and Spectacular King placed sixth in the 8 and Under Boys 100 medley relay.

 Ian Hagherty and Neko Wale placed seventh in the 10 and Under Boys 100 freestyle relay.